 Yes.
 Expect to leave a 15-20% tip.

 Located in a historic downtown building, The Citizen Hotel is Tucson’s first wine-themed boutique hotel.
 Guests can taste and drink wine at this well-appointed hotel when they’re not soaking in a tub.
 Actually, they can also drink wine in the tub since each has a wine caddy.
-Contact the hotel directly to book a room.
+You can book a room via booking.com.

 Modern and fun, The Tuxon attracts travelers who appreciate the hotel’s central location as well as its hopping pool bar and complimentary La Colombe coffee.
 Rooms are comfortable and parking is ample at this Marriott Bonvoy Design Hotel.
 Guests can even use the hotel’s laundry room.
 You can book a room via booking.com.